AllenNeuralDynamics/aind-data-schema/docs/source/components/devices.md

 ### EphysProbe

-Probe used in an ephys experiment
+Probe used in an extracellular ephys experiment

 | Field | Type | Title (Description) |
 |-------|------|-------------|